 She is a part of Ohio Universities' Opera Theater, University Singers, and Early Music Ensemble.
 She's been a featured soloist on the Ohio University sOUndings concerts, premiering new works by fellow students, and sings as part of the Compline Singers, an eight-voice ensemble that performs Gregorian chant and other sacred works once a month.
 She has also been invited as a guest speaker and soloist to many groups in the Athens, Ohio and Dearborn, Michigan areas, sharing her love of opera with members of the Garden Club of Dearborn, the Berwyn Center of Dearborn Heights, and the Rotary Club of Athens.
 She cantors regularly at parishes in the Athens, OH, Dayton, OH, and Metro-Detroit areas and sings as a featured soloist and choir member with the Liturgy Choir at Historic St. Mary's Church in Dayton.
 In April 2021 she presented her honors thesis-- From Prop to Partner: An Exploration of the Evolution of Female Roles in American Opera-- at the University of Dayton Brother Joseph W. Stander Symposium.

 This past summer she sang as the Announcer in Douglas Moore's Gallantry and in the chorus for Carmen with the Lawrence Opera Theater, and she studied the role of Susanna from Le Nozze di Figaro.
 This fall she will be singing scenes from Donizetti's La Favorita and Bernstein's Candide in Ohio University's Fall Scenes program.

-She expects her M.M. in Voice Performance in 2023.
-She received her Bachelor's of Music from the University of Dayton in 2021.
+She received her M.M. in Voice Performance in 2023 from Ohio University, and her Bachelor's of Music from the University of Dayton in 2021.